Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: X-ray Analysis

 For the first $\sim150$~days of \swift{} XRT observations, we do not detect any X-ray emission from ASASSN-17jz.
 In the epoch near 200~days after peak brightness there is a detection in X-rays, but 400~days after peak we again do not detect any X-ray emission.
 However, in our last two epochs of observation, roughly 1080~days after peak, X-rays are clearly detected.
 To better understand the nature of this late-time X-ray emission, we merged the late-time observations and extracted a low S/N spectrum.
 We then fit this spectrum with both an absorbed blackbody component and an absorbed power-law component, with both models redshifted to the host and fit with $N_H$ frozen to the Galactic column density along the line of sight, $N_H=1.67\times10^{20}$~cm$^{-2}$ \citep{hi4pi16}.
 We show the extracted spectrum and the blackbody and power-law components in Figure~\ref{fig:xray_spec}.

 The best-fit blackbody temperature and radius are $kT_{\rm BB}=0.8\pm0.03$~keV and $R_{\rm BB}=2.1^{+0.9}_{-0.7}\times10^{10}$~cm.
 This temperature is consistent with but on the high end for temperatures found in the 70~month \swift{} AGN catalog \citep{ricci17}.
-For the power-law model, we find a best-fit power-law index of $\Gamma=3.4\pm0.6$, which is significantly softer than what is commonly seen in AGNs \citep[$\Gamma \approx 1.7$;][]{auchettl17}.
+For the power-law model, we find a best-fit power-law index of $\Gamma=3.4\pm0.6$, which is significantly softer than what is commonly seen in \edit1{most} AGNs \citep[$\Gamma \approx 1.7$;][]{auchettl17}, \edit1{but is in the range commonly seen in narrow-line Seyfert 1 (NLSy1) AGNs \citep{boller96}}.
 Neither model clearly fits the data better, as the blackbody and power-law models have reduced chi-squared values of $\chi_{\nu,{\rm BB}}^{2}=0.7$ and $\chi_{\nu,{\rm PL}}^{2}=0.8$, respectively.

 We used the best-fit power law to derive fluxes, flux upper limits, and their corresponding luminosities.
 We used the same model to derive upper limits for the pre-outburst data from {\it ROSAT}.
 The full X-ray light curve is shown in Figure~\ref{fig:xray_lc}.
 We also derived the hardness ratios for each \swift{} epoch, and compare the hardness ratio to the luminosity in Figure~\ref{fig:xray_hr}.